erickbressani/ChainCommander/README.md

 }
 ```

-Then the concrete Command Handler classes need to implement this interface: ICommandHandler<TCommandType, TContract>
+Then the concrete Command Handler classes need to implement this interface: ICommandHandler<TCommandType, TSubject>
  - TCommandType: The Enum that represents the command types;
- - TContract: The type of the class that will be manipulated by the handlers.
+ - TSubject: The type of the class that will be manipulated by the handlers.

 Add the Custom Attribute *Handles* above the Command Handler class, passing the Enum Value as a parameter.